tjrelyts/Sentiment-Analysis/README.md

 <h3>Contributions and Future Work</h3>

 This project is open for collaboration and further development.
-We welcome contributions from fellow developers and enthusiasts in the field of machine learning.
+Contributions are welcome from fellow developers and enthusiasts in the field of machine learning.
 Future enhancements may include model optimization, expanding the dataset, and integrating more advanced natural language processing techniques.